[The Null Hypothesis]

 How My Agent Learned GitLab

 What’s interesting isn’t the skill itself.
-It’s how it develops.
+It’s how it developed through three investigation sessions.

 Session One: Real-Time Self-Correction